hailegiorgis16/ETS0607-15/README.md

 The str.find() method is used to search for a substring within a string and returns the lowest index where the substring is found.
 If the substring is not found, it returns -1.
 # str.index()
 The str.index() method is similar to str.find() it searches for a substring within a string and returns the lowest index where the substring is found.
 The key difference is that str.index() raises a ValueError if the substring is not found, while str.find() returns -1.
+# str.startswith()
+The str.startswith() method checks if a string starts with a specified substring (or any of multiple possible prefixes) and returns True or False.